pokt-network/poktroll/docusaurus/docs/protocol/upgrades/contigency_plans.md

 ## Option 3: The network is stuck at the future height after the upgrade

 This should be treated as a consensus or non-determinism bug that is unrelated to the upgrade.
-See [here](./consensus_failure.md) for more information on how to handle such issues.
+See [Recovery From Chain Halt](../../develop/developer_guide/recovery_from_chain_halt.md) for more information on how to handle such issues.